heatherstock/CV/README.md

 - *Working with Javascript, Node.js, React/Redux, MongoDB, RabbitMQ, Postgres, SQL, OOP, TTD*
 - *Mentor & Coach*
 - *Initiated a campaign to provide training to junior engineers that was previously lacking.
 Worked with principle engineers to develop a loose program and build their teaching skills.*
 - *Retro facilitator.
-Succeeding in making retros biweekly - up from once or twice a year - and making wellbeing part of the focus, as well as creating a wellbeing check in in the alternate weeks.*
+Succeeding in making retros biweekly - up from once or twice a year - and making wellbeing part of the focus, as well as creating a wellbeing check in on the alternate weeks.*
 - *Active member of Diversity & Inclusion Working Group (2019)*
 - *N.B.
-Employed permanently after 1 year contract, promoted to Software Engineer Dec '19*
+Employed permanently after 1 year contract (see below for further info), promoted to Software Engineer Dec '19*

+**Drayson & Stock, Bexhill-on-Sea** (Oct '15 - present)
+- *Letterpress printing, design and web development*
+- *Self-taught myself to use gatsby and css grid to create fully responsive website [trugandmoon.com](https://trugandmoon.com/summer2020) to house my writings*
+- *Made a portfolio website for a product designer [jamesdrayson.com](https://jamesdrayson.com/)*

 **LYT Yoga Teacher Training** (Jan '20 - Jun '20)
 - *Physical therapy informed yoga teacher training*